 For fruit in bulk bins and fruit in sales packages of a maximum net weight of 5 kg, the maximum difference must not exceed the range obtained by grouping three consecutive sizes in the size scale.

-Remark by Germany: Codex STAN 213 is more prescriptive – as previous UNECE

-standard.]

 (c) For fruit sized by count, the difference in size should be consistent with (a).

 Uniformity in size is not required in mixtures of limes with distinctly different citrus fruit species.

-Remark by South Africa: What is meant or intended by this point?

 IV.
 Provisions concerning tolerances

 At all marketing stages, tolerances in respect of quality and size shall be allowed in each lot for produce not satisfying the requirements of the class indicated.